 If the customization above is not extensive enough for your needs, you can extend the workflow using plugins.
-These plugins can provide additional operations for the workflow (like code_review), or implement side-effects for an action (such as triggering a build) that may not be merely simple state changes.
-Look at liseample-plugins/workflow (or a few simple examples to get started.
+These plugins can provide additional operations for the workflow (like code\review), or implement side-effects for an action (such as triggering a build) that may not be merely simple state changes.
+Look at sample-plugins/workflow for a few simple examples to get started.